10up/metrics-generator/README.md

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/metrics-generator/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/10up/metrics-generator/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/metrics-generator/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/metrics-generator/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/metrics-generator/blob/develop/CREDITS.md) for a list of maintainers, contributors, and libraries used in this repository.

 ## Like what you see?